apache/openserverless-site/content/en/docs/reference/entities/annotations/_index.md

-- `provide-api-key`: This annotation may be attached to actions which require an API key, for example to make REST API calls to the OpenWhisk and Nuvolaris host.
+- `provide-api-key`: This annotation may be attached to actions which require an API key, for example to make REST API calls to the OpenWhisk and OpenServerless host.
 For newly created actions, if not specified, it defaults to a false value.
 For existing actions, the absence of this annotation, or its presence with a value that is not *falsy* (i.e., a value that is different from zero, null, false, and